nymarya/nymarya.github.io/_posts/2020-12-05-fear-the-walkingdistance.md

 The library also provides a function to query the points of interest in the network.
 In this study, the search is for amenities that cover basic needs: food, education, money, health, and safety.
 In OSM API terms, the tags are 'hospital', 'restaurant', 'bank','school', 'police', and 'pharmacy'.

-Following the workflow suggested in the docs, we call `set_pois` to add the points to the network.
+Following the workflow suggested in their [demo](https://github.com/UDST/pandana/blob/dev/examples/Pandana-demo.ipynb), we call `set_pois` to add the points to the network.
 That is done separately for each category.
 Here, we already specify that we only want to know the amenities within 10km.
 The next step will use this information.

 Then, the calculation is done by calling `nearest_pois` and passing the max distance and the number of items that the function must return.